casper-hansen/AutoAWQ/README.md

 There are two versions of AWQ: GEMM and GEMV.
 Both names relate to how matrix multiplication runs under the hood.
 We suggest the following:

-- GEMV (quantized): 20% faster than GEMM for small batch sizes (max batch size 4 / small context).
+- GEMV (quantized): 20% faster than GEMM, only batch size 1 (not good for large context).
 - GEMM (quantized): Much faster than FP16 at batch sizes below 8 (good with large contexts).
 - FP16 (non-quantized): Recommended for highest throughput: [vLLM](https://github.com/vllm-project/vllm).